Ryde Town Council plays an active part in all local planning issues.

 - Consultation on proposed changes to the submission of planning applications.

-In response to the Isle of Wight Council’s (IWC) Draft Regeneration Strategy, and their review of the Island Plan Core Strategy which has led to the drafting of the new Island Planning Strategy (IPS), Ryde Town Council (RTC) has produced an Outline Position Statement (PS) which aims to provide credible data and evidence to submit to the IWC’s Regeneration Strategy and to influence and inform the IPS at a key stage in its development.
+In response to the Isle of Wight Council’s (IWC) Regeneration Strategy, and their review of the Island Plan Core Strategy which has led to the drafting of the new Island Planning Strategy (IPS), Ryde Town Council (RTC) has produced a Position Statement (PS) which aims to provide credible data and evidence to submit to the IWC’s Regeneration Strategy and to influence and inform the IPS at a key stage in its development.

 Ryde Town Council have reviewed their Position Statement and incorporated the additional influences made by the Heritage Action Zone funding award and the Ryde Place plan.